Aboriginal People in Shark Bay Today

 An Aboriginal corporation typically represents the interests of a local indigenous community and makes decisions on their behalf.
 Shark Bay’s Yadgalah Aboriginal Corporation (Inc.) represents descendents of the Yadgalah people, who form one group of Malgana people.

-The Yadgalah Aboriginal Corporation has worked with the DEC on projects including
+The Yadgalah Aboriginal Corporation has worked with Parks and Wildlife on projects including

 The tourism industry